PeteyChan/SimpleECS/README.md

 ## Systems

 Since queries are so simple, there was little point in adding systems.
-Rather if you are using an existing game engine, you can easily just use their systems.
+Rather if you are using an existing game engine, you can easily just use their exisitng systems.
 A small Unity Example.

 ```C#